cloudmar/docker/README.md

 # docker
-docker helps manage containers and run easly all applications and database like wordpress, mysql and nginx
+docker helps manage containers and run easly all applications like wordpress, mysql and nginx